UX

 The designer just adds one more branch to the scenario and draws one more screen with the “obsolete link” message.
 The developer adds a couple of lines to the code.

 As for the users, hardly anyone will ever see any difference.
-Most of them will use the link within several minutes after the password reset request.
+Most will use the link within several minutes after the password reset request.
 But you can be sure that their accounts will be much safer now.

 Data

-Any data displayed in the user interface must pass through the “can it do any harm?” filter.
+Any data displayed in the user interface must pass through the “Can it do any harm?” filter.

 Example 2

 A couple of years ago, a fintech company leaked over 50 thousand users’ accounts.
-The story was quickly hushed up, but a group of enthusiasts managed to conduct their own investigation.
+The story was quickly hushed up, but a group of enthusiasts managed to conduct their investigation.

 Solution